 Jennifer Johnson is currently an Adjunct Professor working with the teacher candidates in the Bachelor of Education program at UBC in Home Economics Education.
 Jennifer is seconded from the Surrey School District where she had been teaching since 2001 and has been the department head, helping teacher and Summer School Vice Principal.
 Jennifer teaches courses in Assessment and Evaluation, Curriculum and Instruction and Inquiry to the Home Economics teacher candidates and hopes to encourage them to teach young people in our schools the love of textiles that she and many of the teacher candidates share.

 Kathy Bolton has been involved in the garment industry for over 25 years.
 After graduating with a Design Diploma, she started her career in the outerwear industry in Winnipeg.
-She has worked at several different Canadian companies including many years at Far West Industries.
-Over the years she mastered her skills as a technical pattern maker/grader, Goretex specialist, and manager.
-In 2002 she became an entrepreneur and started her own CAD business, Dimensions In Measure in Salmon Arm, BC.
+She has worked for several Canadian companies including many years at Far West Industries.
+She mastered her skills as a technical pattern maker/grader, Goretex specialist, and manager.
+In 2002 she became an entrepreneur with her own CAD business, Dimensions In Measure.
 She worked with various clients across Western Canada as a pattern technician, designer, CAD trainer and consultant.
-In 2008 she relocated her contract business to Vancouver and began working exclusively with a local design house where she focused her many years of experience on designing ladies wear.
-She is currently a Senior Designer for the Sympli label and then transitioned to Senior Designer with successful company growth over 10 years.
+In 2008 she relocated to Vancouver and contracted for the Sympli label and then transitioned to Senior Designer with successful company growth over 10 years.
 In 2018 she decided to focus her energies back to her own business, Threshold Design Studio.
 Her expertise covers trend/color forecasting, sourcing, creative techniques, product development/design, fit analysis and consulting.
 She teaches classes in creative pattern manipulation and is working towards creating her own label.

 President - Ethical Profiling Ltd.